Editors: This is DJB’s account of a noteworthy trial involving abortion and a woman’s right to choose, published by In Pittsburgh, April 25, 1990.

 Gardner is leading the ecclesiastic pep rally with another defendant, Father John Osterhout, 38, whose dark Franciscan robe, shiny pink patinaed dome, and beatific countenance, present him as nothing less than a living Christian Brothers caricature.
 “The lawyers want to come in now,” says Father John, “but we’re going to keep them out for just a few more minutes so we can talk in private.”

-Gardner, a Bible-thumbing Protestant working in close tandem with his placid Catholic brother, asks the multitude if anyone has something to share.
+Gardner, a Bible-thumping Protestant working in close tandem with his placid Catholic brother, asks the multitude if anyone has something to share.
 Three people take turns reading scriptures found in the Concordance under “trial,” the last reader being the young and surburbanly hip Todd Aglialoro, 18, who reads so quietly he surely cannot be heard more than a few feet away.
 But no matter.
 As we shall see, these folks, when unable to hear what is spoken to them, do not always ask the speaker to speak up.

 To close, Father John leads us all in the Lord’s Prayer.
 But see there: The defense lawyers have entered the conference room, 17 of them, all but one of whom is court-appointed.
 “Our Father who art in Heaven, hallowed be thy name . . .”
 The lawyers don’t so much as move their lips but stand mutely smug (or smugly mute) in their swank suits and haircuts.
-Being appointed, they’re making only $150 a day off this trail, while, conversely, on a good day of private practice criminal lawyering they could be pulling down $700.
-Looking at them, one thing is stone clear, and will be confirmed many times in the coming days: Regardless of what purpose God has for this case at law, abortion is not on trail here for these wise guys.
+Being appointed, they’re making only $150 a day off this trial, while, conversely, on a good day of private practice criminal lawyering they could be pulling down $700.
+Looking at them, one thing is stone clear, and will be confirmed many times in the coming days: Regardless of what purpose God has for this case at law, abortion is not on trial here for these wise guys.

 “Remember,” Gardner shouts final encouragement above the din of the shifting crowd, “keep a good sense of attitude in there.”